ahadulislampinoy/screenz-client/README.md

 # Screenz

-MERN stack application for Movies, and Series.
+Application for Movies, and Series.

 ## Resources & Credits